ashkanmsz/Bomber-Man/README.md

 1. There is a timer that you should kill all of them in time.
 1. There would be some rewards to raise your bomb's power or give you extra heart for surviving.
 1. You can make a profile for yourself and even see your highest scores.
+# How to run:
+Run the profile.java file and then choose the size of the game frame.